rnagabhyrava/plex-playlist-sync/README.md

 * From Deezer: Sync all of the given user account's public playlists and/or any given public playlist IDs to plex
 ### Updates
 * (1/29/22) Now automatically pulls playlist poster and adds it to plex playlist
-* (2/13/22) Latest image is known leave older playlist without deleting them(will leave only one copy), you have to manually delete them.
+* (2/13/22) Latest image is known leave older playlists behind when recreating playlists(will leave only one copy), you have to manually delete them.

 ## Prerequisites
 ### Plex